apache/mynewt-mcumgr/README.md

 ## Dependencies

-To use mcumgr's image management support, your device must be running the MCUboot boot loader (https://github.com/runtimeco/mcuboot).
+To use mcumgr's image management support, your device must be running version 1.1.0 or later of the [MCUboot boot loader](https://github.com/runtimeco/mcuboot).
 The other mcumgr features do not require MCUboot.

 ## Command line tool

 The `mcumgr` command line tool is available at: https://github.com/apache/mynewt-mcumgr-cli.
-The tool is written in Go, and it is installed with the `go get` command:
+The command line tool requires [Go 1.7 or later](https://golang.org/dl/).
+Once Go is installed and set up on your system, you can install the mcumgr CLI tool by issuing the following `go get`
+command:

 ```
 $ go get github.com/apache/mynewt-mcumgr-cli/mcumgr